-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the Statement of Expenditures - Budget and Actual - General Fund of the Columbia River Gorge Commission, as of and for the year ended June 30, 2021, and the related notes (the financial statement) and have issued our report thereon dated December 8, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the Statement of Expenditures - Budget and Actual - General Fund of the Columbia River Gorge Commission, as of and for the year ended June 30, 2022, and the related notes (the financial statement) and have issued our report thereon dated March 23, 2023.

-INTERNAL CONTROL OVER FINANCIAL REPORTING
+REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING

-In planning and performing our audit of the financial statement, we considered the Commission's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
+In planning and performing our audit of the financial statement, we considered the Commission's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Commission's internal control.